talkxo/rishiraj-blog-machine/_pages/about.md

 - a freelancer offering SEO and content marketing services
 - an **UI + graphics designer** at a leading messaging company
 - a **web publisher** (later, sold) of a popular tech blog

-### Side projects

-I enjoy photography and design, and most of my side projects float between the two.